MichaelCade/90DaysOfDevOps/Days/day41.md

 ![](Images/Day41_Git2.png)

-For reference on the Readme.md file the original Presenations listed are just these two so we need to fix this with our process.
+For reference on the Readme.mdfile the original Presenations listed are just these two so we need to fix this with our process.

 ![](Images/Day41_Git3.png)